Iris Investigate User Guide¶

 -

 Active certificate crawls.
-We attempt to gather certificates for domains identified by DomainTools on a weekly basis.
+DomainTools attempts to gather certificates for domains identified on a weekly basis.
 Found certificates replace the certificate gathered through web crawl if they are more recent.

 Validate certificates¶

 - For certificates the weekly crawl gathers, we check that the requested hostname is in either the cert's Common Name or Subject Alt Names fields.
-If the hostname is not present, the system does not collect the certificate.
+If the hostname isn't present, the system doesn't collect the certificate.

 -